Differentially Private Synthetic Heavy-tailed Data: LBD Application

 Similar to the simulation study, we use the pMSE score and KM tests to determine the similarity in distribution between the raw data and our synthetic versions.
 The high number of variables and the sparsity of the dataset make it harder to use the classical logistic regression model as the pMSE classifier due to convergence issues.
 Therefore, we propose taking a penalized regression approach and, specifically, using LASSO logistic regression model to calculate the pMSE score.
 For KM tests, we use the same binning approach as the simulation study, creating six bins based on the range of the data.
 We report the average utilities across five repetitions along with their standard error in Table \ref{tab: lbd_general_utility}.

-Across all industries, \citet{pistner2018synthetic} is the best, followed by our non-private synthetic data generated with 20 quantiles. \citet{pistner2018synthetic} modeled the data more closely since they used 250 quantiles in their synthesis procedure.
-Stepwise and sandwich varying slope KNG follows those two methods.
+Across all industries, \citet{pistner2018synthetic} performed best, followed by our non-private synthetic data generated with 20 quantiles. \citet{pistner2018synthetic} modeled the data at a finer granularity using 250 quantiles in their synthesis procedure.
+Stepwise and sandwich varying slope KNG followed those two methods.
 Since the SynLBD data is not generated with a fixed slope, we see a switch in performance between fixed slope and varying slope schemes.

 Overall, we observe a decrease in distributional similarity in exchange for the $\epsilon$-DP protection.
 Compared to the non-private method, our best performer, stepwise varying slope, has roughly ten times higher pMSE score and 6\% lower KM score.
 In some instances, the pMSE scores of KNG are better than stepwise varying slope and sandwich varying slope, but its KM scores are worse than those of our proposed methods.
 This scenario reconfirms our reasoning that there are no one-size-fits-all utility measures and that we should evaluate every synthesis method using a wide range of measures.
 Finally, KNG performs better than the proposed fixed slope schemes.
 A possible explanation is that varying slope schemes seem to model SynLBD better, and KNG's default sampling scheme is the varying slope.